WeinbergMalte/dotfiles/README.md

 Automates some annoying setup procedures for bash dotfiles and aliases, vim and vscode.

 :warning: Execution of some helper tasks in run.sh may require superuser privileges.
-So, Be careful and check this code beforehand!
+Check this code beforehand!

 ### 1. setup-bash